Kate Winslet has opened up about her first intimate experiences with women.

 “It’s bad news.
 Hollywood has to drop that dated crap of, ‘Can he play straight because, apparently, he’s gay?’” she exclaimed.

-In a separate 2021 interview with Harper’s BAZAAR UK, Winslet expressed her hope that her queer film Ammonite, which also starred Saoirse Ronan, would help usher in more queer films into the mainstream.
+In a separate 2021 interview with Harper’s BAZAAR UK, Winslet expressed her hope that her queer film Ammonite, which also starred Saoirse Ronan, would help usher more queer films into the mainstream.

 “There needs to be more LGBTQ+ films so that we don’t feel the compulsion to compare the few that do exist, it’s totally mad,” she said.